Seaner71/philly-hangman/README.md

  a.
 The hint categories are: sport played, uniform number, position played, status (active or retired), nickname
 3. There are 10 athletes that can be guessed
 4. The word can be solved at any point.
+5. Audio confirmation of correct or incorrect guess.
-5. A congratulatory message is given to winners and a taunt to losers
+6. A congratulatory message is given to winners and a taunt to losers